BraneShop/BraneShop.github.io/src/posts/State-of-the-art-attention-models-in-PyText-Part-1.md

 ```

 (Note: the `field_names` needs to match the order in the CSV, and furthermore,
- hte fields "label" and "text" are used because they correspond to the names
+ the fields "label" and "text" are used because they correspond to the names
  _in pytext code_, not because they are the names of the columns in our
  document.
 Further note: [there's a
  bug](https://github.com/facebookresearch/pytext/issues/747) where the